agntux/docs/content/01-introduction/01-welcome.md

 - A human reviewer then reviews and merges the PRs

 This ensures the documentation stays current with the rapidly evolving landscape of ChatGPT Apps and MCP Apps.

+## Contributing

+We welcome contributions from the community!
+If you have updates, corrections, new examples, or troubleshooting information to share, please [submit a pull request](https://github.com/agntux/docs/pulls).
+Your contributions help keep this knowledge base accurate and comprehensive for all developers building ChatGPT Apps and MCP Apps.